-A charge of discrimination, including sexual harassment, can be reported to the IDHR in person or by phone, fax, e-mail, or mail within 300 days of the alleged harassment.
-(The statute of limitations in Chicago has been extended to 365 days.)
+An employment charge of discrimination, including issues related to sexual harassment, can be reported to the IDHR by email, mail, fax, or in person, and must be filed within two years of the alleged discrimination.
 The employee who wishes to report sexual harassment must complete, sign, and submit a complainant information sheet (CIS) to the IDHR.
-More information, including the CIS and the locations and addresses to which one can make the report, can be found online at https://www.illinois.gov/dhr [15].
-If the harassment occurs in the context of an educational institution, the IDHR has a specific form for reporting.
-In all other places of employment, the general employment CIS should be used to report sexual harassment.
+More information, including the CIS and office locations, can be found online at https://dhr.illinois. gov/filing-a-charge/employment.html [18].
+In addition to an employment charge of discrimination, the IDHR also enforces four additional charge areas, including: education; fair housing; financial credit; and public accommodations.
+Each charge area has a separate reporting form [18].

 After a report is made to the IDHR, an investigation begins.
 The IDHR may collect relevant documentation and/or speak to witnesses.
 The IDHR has up to 365 days to complete their investigation, but most cases are closed sooner.
 If the IDHR finds that there is substantial evidence of harassment, the case is taken to an administrative law judge at the Illinois Human Rights Commission, a separate state agency that conducts public hearings.
-This process can take several years [23].
+This process can take several years [18].

 The IDHR may also assist with mediation services in order to resolve any allegations and to avoid an investigation.
-An investigation can also be avoided if the two parties agree to a voluntary settlement [23].
+An investigation can also be avoided if the two parties agree to a voluntary settlement [18].